George Lane (British Army officer): Second World War

 He later escaped and was liberated, finding shelter with his brother-in-law Victor Rothschild in Paris, whose house had plenty of Château Lafite and Dom Pérignon but no hot water.
 He was awarded the Military Cross for his war service, for his part in the Tarbrush raids.

 Later life

 He was formally naturalised as British in 1946.
 He assisted his wife to run her estate at Ashton Wold near Oundle in Northamptonshire after the war, until they divorced in 1957.

 He moved to the US and worked as a stockbroker.
 He married Elizabeth Heald in 1963.
 She was the daughter of Conservative politician and former Attorney General Sir Lionel Heald.
-They lived in London.
+They lived in London, where he died in 2010.

-He died in London, survived by his second wife, and a son and three daughters from his first marriage.